What is agile product management?

 Agile provides a more flexible approach than traditional software planning and development.
 Products are built in short increments, giving product managers the opportunity to adjust the plan along the way.
 Here are some of the key benefits of agile product management:

-- Learn from customers throughout the product life cycle
+Learn from customers throughout the product lifecycle

-- Continuously adjust the near-term roadmap to meet customer needs
+Continuously adjust the near-term roadmap to meet customer needs

-- Deliver value to customers in an incremental way
+Deliver value to customers in an incremental way

-- Respond quickly to new and changing requirements
+Respond to new and changing requirements

-- Collaborate with engineering to quickly deliver work
+Collaborate with engineering to quickly deliver work

 Agile product management practices